ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 custom headers X-CF-APP-INSTANCE, which is a CloudFoundry-specific header which requests a specific instance ID to scrape, is inserted to requests from Prometheus to PaaS so that Prometheus can get metrics from each instance of an app - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L66).

 - **Bearer token**:
-Set to be CloudFoundry app guid, auth-proxy is used to authorise the connection to the /metrics endpoint for metrics exporters running on PaaS - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L67).
+Set to be CloudFoundry app guid, bearer token is used to authorise the connection to the /metrics endpoint for metrics exporters running on PaaS - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L67).

 #### auth-proxy
 Basic auth is used to protect inbound access to Prometheus [EC2 Nginx config] (https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L83-L110), unless the origin of the inbound requests are from office IPs.